amyjko/critically-conscious-computing/chapters/data.md

 * Have each group present their redesigned data structure, advertiser interface, and pronouns to the class.
 Each group provides a few minutes of description, and then students in the class react with what they like and dislike about the design, with respect to how students with marginalized gender identities might be impacted.

-* After presentations, begin a philosophical chairs discussion with the prompt, “Gender should be removed from the social media profile.”
+* After presentations, begin a philosophical chairs discussion with the prompt, "Gender should be removed from the social media profile."
 Students move to one side of the room or the other based on their agreement, then students take turns defending their position, citing the design alternatives as evidence.

 * End the class returning to the overarching theme of data structures imperfectly reflecting reality, but having concrete impacts in reality.
 =